 The Board is responsible for the governance of risks and oversees the management in the design, implementation and monitoring of risk management and internal control systems to safeguard Shareholders' interest and the Group's assets.
-The Board is cognizant, however, that risk management policies and internal control systems are designed to manage identifiable risks and limit the Group's exposure to risk of errors and irregularities and can only provide reasonable mitigation and not absolute assurance against material misstatement or loss.
+The Board is cognizant that no cost-effective risk management and internal controls system will preclude all errors and irregularities.
+The risk management policies and internal control systems are designed to manage identifiable risks and limit the Group's exposure to risk of errors and irregularities and can only provide reasonable mitigation and not absolute assurance against material misstatement or loss.

 The management is responsible for the design and implementation of internal control systems addressing financial, operational, compliance and information technology risks.
 The review of the adequacy and effectiveness of such risk management and internal controls systems is under the purview of the AC.
 The AC carries out the review at least annually with the assistance of the external auditors, Deloitte and Touche LLP (the "External Auditors") and internal auditors, KPMG Services Pte.
 Ltd. (the "Internal Auditors").
-The AC reviews the audit plans and the findings of the External Auditors and the Internal Auditors and ensures that issues and internal controls weaknesses highlighted and measures are implemented to address those issues and internal controls weaknesses.
+The AC reviews the audit plans and the findings of the External Auditors and the Internal Auditors are implemented to address those issues and internal controls weaknesses highlighted by the External and the Internal Auditors.

-Based on the internal control policies and procedures established and maintained by the Group, work performed by the External Auditors and the Internal Auditors and reviews performed by the Board, the AC and the management, the Board, with the concurrence of the AC, is of the view that for FY2016 the internal controls of the Group addressing financial, operational, compliance and information technology risks and risk management systems are adequate and effective.
+Based on the internal control policies and procedures established and maintained by the Group, work performed by the External Auditors and the Internal Auditors and reviews performed by the Board, the AC and the management, the Board, with the concurrence of the AC, is of the view that for FY2017, the internal controls of the Group addressing financial, operational, compliance and information technology risks and risk management systems are adequate and effective.